RonggangCui/YalpCamp/README.md

 - **cors**: Middleware for enabling CORS (Cross-Origin Resource Sharing) in Express apps.
 - **morgan**: HTTP request logger middleware for Node.js, providing detailed request logs.
 - **body-parser**: Middleware to parse incoming request bodies in a middleware before your handlers, available under `req.body`.

+---

+By following this README, you should have a clear understanding of how to get started with the project, how the application is structured, and how each package is used.
+Dive into the code, contribute, or simply enjoy using Yelp Camp.
+Feel free to reach out if you have any questions or need further assistance.